NHS Education for Scotland Logo

 As a consequence of the reduced burden of assessments and having removed the minimum numbers of SLEs the Foundation doctor and their supervisors will need to be confident that the Higher Learning Outcomes (HLOs) have been met.

-The summary narrative allows the Foundation doctor to write a supporting piece that will explain to the Educational Supervisor why they have selected the evidence they have for sign off.
-It will allow your Educational Supervisor to understand the rationale for the evidence provided.
-Each HLO will require a 300-word maximum piece that explains the rationale for the selection of the evidence provided.
+The summary narrative allows the Foundation doctor to write a supporting submission that will explain to the CS or ES why they have selected the evidence they have for sign off.
+It will allow the CS or ES to understand the rationale for the evidence provided.
+Each HLO requires a 300-word maximum submission that explains the rationale for the selection of the evidence provided.

-Ideally, the Foundation doctor should start writing each summary narrative towards the end of post 1 to help critically appraise progress and help inform the PDP for the subsequent posts.
-The ES will be able to review this progress.
+Foundation doctors should commence summary narratives towards the end of post 1.
+This will help critically appraise progress and inform the Personal Development Plan (PDP) for subsequent posts.
+The ES will review this progress.

-The content of the summary narrative is not summative (i.e. pass/fail) however having 3 completed summary narratives in place by ARCP will be mandatory.
+The content of the summary narrative is not summative (i.e. pass/ fail) however having 3 completed summary narratives in place by the ARCP is mandatory.

 Examples of summary narratives listed below: